risd/webhook-server-open/README.md

 # @risd/wh Overview

-This repository is for the Webhook command line tools.
+This repository is for the Webhook server.
 There are several other repositories in Webhook's core.

 * [@risd/wh](https://github.com/risd/webhook) - The Webhook command line tools.
 * [@risd/webhook-generate](https://github.com/risd/webhook-generate) - The local runserver for Webhook.